AshiraFriedman/daycamp/README.md

 I am asking for database table scripts to implement this database table.
 ## Spec
-The full spec is included in the repo in the file called spec.txt.
+The full spec is included in the repo in the file called spec.sql.
 ## Deliverables
 The following files are required to implement this.
 The info needed is in the spec.
 1. Database.sql